Cucumber Radish Salad with Lemony Vinaigrette

 - ¼ teaspoon red pepper flakes

-- Garnish: chopped chives and lemon zest (optional)
+- optional garnishes of chopped chives and lemon zest

 Prep the veggies:

-Slice the ends off the cucumbers, then cut them into thin slices (about ⅛-inch thick) using a sharp knife or mandoline slicer.
+Slice the ends off the 2 large cucumbers, washed, then cut them into thin slices (about ⅛-inch thick) using a sharp knife or mandoline slicer.
 Put the slices in a large mixing bowl.

-Slice the radishes into thin circles (⅛-inch thick) with a knife or mandoline.
+Slice the ¾ pound radishes into thin circles (⅛-inch thick) with a knife or mandoline.
 Add them to the bowl.

 Use your hands or a spoon to toss the veggies together.